This is the featured image of the Get Creative with Melda MComb blog article.

 Let's Start

-Now let’s explore the Mcomb plugin, which I will use on the guitar first.
-The interface of Mcomb looks more-less straightforward but don’t let that discourage you.
+Now, let's explore the Mcomb plugin I will use on the guitar first.
+The interface of Mcomb looks more-less straightforward, but don't let that discourage you.

 The Interface

-In the top part of the interface, we can see the dry/wet and output sections.
+We can see the dry/wet and output sections in the top part of the interface.
 Additionally, below are four independent filters, each containing the same parameters.
 Furthermore, the bottom part is reserved for the graphical representation of the filters.
-Graph editor includes a graphical representation of the filters.
+Graph editor includes a visual representation of the filters.
 Each point is one filter.
-The horizontal position is its frequency, and the vertical position is its feedback.
-The horizontal pull-bar controls its panorama, and the vertical pull-bar controls its gain.
+The horizontal position is its frequency, and the vertical part is its feedback.
+The flat pull bar controls its panorama, and the vertical pull bar controls its gain.
+In addition, if we click on the sheer panel named "Meters & Subsystems, "we'll enter the sub-menu, which contains a valuable metering system and modulation routing paths.

 The Examples

-Here is how it sounds on the rhythm guitar where I just automated the dry/wet parameters, while the LFO controls frequency and feedback from the filter one.
+Once we were introduced to MComb's interface and possibilities, let us hear some examples.
+Here is how it sounds on the rhythm guitar: I just automated the dry/wet parameters while the LFO controls frequency and feedback from the filter one.

 ~Rhythm Guitar - Processed with Mcomb

 Lastly, the final example would be to process the drum loop with Mcomb.
-Here I have made a delay-like effect and automated the frequency parameter of the filter 2.
-Let’s hear how this sounds.
+Here, I have made a delay-like effect and automated the frequency parameter of filter 2.
+Let's hear how this sounds.

 ~Drum Loop- Processed with Mcomb